Cheap Ontario Car Insurance Quotes

 The town or city you live in impacts your insurance rates, with smaller, rural municipalities posing less insurance risk than urban centres.
 For this reason, drivers in the Greater Toronto Area (GTA) can expect to pay more than those in the country.

-However, your city isn't the only thing that impacts your rate (even if it is a major one).
+However, your city isn't the only thing that affects your rate (even if it is a major one).
 Your driving and insurance histories and the car you choose contribute to the premiums you're offered and are all things you can control.

 Average Ontario car insurance rates by city